Read This First

 Prompt 2: How would one argue that maintaining a diversity of competing species is morally right while maintaining only a few thriving species would be morally wrong?
 Present the arguments in syllogistic form.

-The central claim is this: To construct arguments in syllogistic form, we can create a series of premises leading logically to a conclusion.
+In plain terms: To construct arguments in syllogistic form, we can create a series of premises leading logically to a conclusion.

 If an action leads to the flourishing of the maximum number of life forms, it is morally right (ethical principle of promoting well-being and minimizing harm).